 It may therefore important for employers to consider the strength of objecting and appealing a fine before accepting it.

 Deciding whether to pay the civil penalty or appeal

 If the evidence against you is overwhelming and indisputable, it may be best to pay the fine, learn from the mistake(s) and implement control measures.
 It is also advisable to seek advice from expert business immigration advisers on the best practical control measure to adopt given your particular situation.

 Accepting to pay, even though the best option (in some instances) will now put your company under the Home Office watch.
 You can expect unannounced visits by UKVI compliance officers at any time.
 It is therefore important that you fix the compliance issues and get your control measures right.

 Your defence may be built on but not limited to the following grounds: -

-- Lack or insufficient proof of offence: - Here you are arguing that the Home Office have failed to provide sufficient evidence to proof that you have employed the worker(s) illegally.
+- Lack or insufficient proof of offence: - Here you are arguing that the Home Office has failed to provide sufficient evidence to prove that you have employed the worker(s) illegally.

 - Completed Due Diligence: - As a general rule, you are not liable if you have followed the normal procedure and have complied the required document as advised in the Home Office' guidance.